The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 in this particular program this is exactly what happens:

-the color used is RGB(0, 255-y, x) meaning that
+the color used is RGB(0, 255-y, x)

 the green and blue component are generally outside the safe